cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   return evaluatedElement, proof
 ~~~

-The server sends both `evaluatedElement` and `proof` back to the client.
+The server serializes and sends both `evaluatedElement` and `proof` back to
-Upon receipt, the client completes the VOPRF computation using the
+the client.
+Upon receipt, the client deserializes and processes both values to
-`Finalize` function below.
+complete the VOPRF computation using the `Finalize` function below.
+If
+deserialization of either value fails, clients MUST abort the protocol with
+a `DeserializeError` failure.

 ~~~
 Input: